 For engaging staff, readers and clients, try our games

 The sending of paper – or analogue – cards has been in decline thanks to the rise of social media and ease of which people can contact each other.
 Facebook, Snapchat, Whatsapp, emails – they can all take the place of a traditional Christmas card.

 - It’s easier and cheaper to send and you can reach a wider audience.

 - It’s less work for people in the office who can be better employed doing something else.

 - Holiday ecards for business are a greener option than their paper and card counterparts.
 That means your carbon footprint is lessened.

 - They can be targeted for individuals and are more likely to be opened by the right person.
 Most business mail gets opened by PAs or mailing staff and is rarely seen by the person you meant it for.
-With a corporate ecard it goes straight to their e-mail box.
+With a corporate ecard, it goes straight to their inbox.

-- You can play around with the design and make it more personalised for your business and it costs a lot less than having designers and printers work on a hard copy.
+- You can play around with the design and make it more personalised for your business.
+It also costs a lot less than having designers and printers work on a hard copy.